Page 4 – Cycle clubs, advocacy and accidents

 The first all-women cycling club in Australasia was the Atalanta Cycle Club, started in Christchurch in 1892.
 Suffrage campaigner Kate Sheppard and dress reformer Alice Burn were members of the club, which organised picnics, day trips and longer tours.
 Women’s clubs became synonymous with the emancipation they sought.

 The women of Christchurch’s Atalanta Cycling Club attracted hostility when they wore ‘bloomers’ or knickerbockers on their outings.
 People shouted abuse and sometimes threw stones.
 The first captain, Blanche Lough, sometimes got her brother to accompany the group as a result.
 In 1893 the club decided to revert to skirts for cycling, but that rule was relaxed as the controversial ‘dress reform’ garments became more acceptable.

-With the increasing numbers of cyclists on urban streets came inevitable conflict with pedestrians and other road users.
+The increasing numbers of cyclists on urban streets inevitably came into conflict with pedestrians and other road users.
 Local authorities responded with legislation, including by-laws against ‘scorching’ – cycling fast on city streets.
-A 1900 Christchurch by-law said cyclists must have a bell and, for night riding, a light, and must not ride on footpaths, no-handed, or faster than 6 miles (about 10 kilometres) an hour in the central city.
+A 1900 Christchurch by-law said cyclists must have a bell and, for night riding, a light, and must not ride on footpaths, no-handed, or faster than 6 miles (10 kilometres) an hour in the central city.

 Car and cycle lobbies

 Although accidents with cars were later lethal for cyclists, when automobiles first appeared in the 1900s advocates for both forms of transport often worked together, mapping out routes between towns and lobbying local authorities to improve roads and safety.

 Road accidents for cyclists increased alarmingly in the 1920s with the rapid growth in the number of cars.
 Between 1932 and 1950 motor vehicles killed 449 cyclists.
 In the 21st century an average of about 10 cyclists are killed, and 770 injured every year.